tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/query_remote_ch_servers.md

 ---
-slug: query_remote_clickhouse_server
+slug: query-remote-clickhouse-server
 id: query_remote_clickhouse_server
 title: Query a remote ClickHouse server
-description:
+description: Want to query a specific remote ClickHouse server?
+Here's how to use the remote() function to send queries to a different ClickHouse cluster.
   - beginner
   - getting-started
 ---

 # Query a remote ClickHouse server

-If you have more than one ClickHouse cluster, you might want to send queries from cluster to another.
-This is pretty easy in ClickHouse, which has builtin support for just that.
+If you have more than one ClickHouse cluster, you might want to send queries from one cluster to another.
+This is pretty easy in ClickHouse, which has built in support for just that.

 The `remote` (or `remoteSecure`) functions can be used in the `FROM` clause to read data from a remote server.